Grief and Loss

 Healing through Grief

-Contrary to the popular saying "time heals all wounds" this is not necessarily the case.
-Healing involves finding ways to integrate one's grief into self and to over time learn how to live your changed life with meaning and fullness.
+Contrary to the popular saying “time heals all wounds” this is not necessarily the case.
+It is what you do within the time.
+Healing involves finding ways to integrate one’s grief into self and to, over time, learn how to live your changed life with meaning and fullness.
 When the loss has been severe, this can be a very slow, gradual return to living a life that feels wholesome and meaningful.
 It can be common to feel as though life has lost all purpose and for the individual to disbelieve that feeling whole again will be possible.

 Ways to Care for Yourself